SAP/spartacus-docs/_pages/install/installing-sap-commerce-cloud.md

    ```

    **Note:** The Spartacus Sample Data AddOn copies data from the `Electronics` store, so the `electronicsstore` extension is required.
 Additionally, the time to initialize is longer because SAP Commerce Cloud builds the `Electronics` and `Apparel` stores, as well as the `Electronics for Spartacus` store.
+If you do not need to install the `Apparel` store, you can speed up initialization by removing `extName 'apparelstore'` from the `build.gradle` file.

 1. In the `addons { forStoreFronts('yacceleratorstorefront')` section of the `build.gradle` file, add `'spartacussampledataaddon'` to the `names` list.
 The following is an example: